launchdarkly-labs/ld-migration-scripts/README.md

 - **deno.json**: Update the `version` field
 - **README.md**: Update the version badge
 - **CHANGELOG.md**: Move items from `[Unreleased]` to a new version section

+## License

+Apache 2.0 - see LICENSE file

+## LaunchDarkly Labs Disclaimer

+This repository is maintained by LaunchDarkly Labs.
+While we try to keep it up to date, it is not officially supported by LaunchDarkly.
+For officially supported SDKs and tools, visit https://launchdarkly.com

 ## Support